 Sexual coercion which include: threats of demotion; or job loss; and offering job benefits in exchange for sexual favours.

 Should you experience any one or more of the above incidences of sexual harassment at work, there are certain steps you can take to curb the unwanted behavior.

-For assistance with handling sexual harassment problems at work, or other labour relations issues in your organization, contact us.
+For assistance with handling sexual harassment investigations, or to conduct training on handling sexual harassment issues in your organization, contact us.